elliotkhazon/Clustering-With-Nifi-and-Flink/README.md

 # Clustering With Nifi and Flink

-This repo is inspired by  Apache Flink examples for Fraudulent Activity Detetion.
+This repo is inspired by  Apache Flink examples for Fraudulent Activity Detection.
 The aim of this project is to provide a way to use
 Unsupervised Learning to detect clusters in user activity.